-Short Answer: At Amscot, you can cash several kinds of checks, including personal checks, insurance checks, payroll checks, cashier’s checks, traveler’s checks, government checks, and money orders.
-Amscot does not have an amount limit for check cashing, but does charge fees between 1.5% and 9.9%, depending on the type and amount of the check.
+Short Answer: Amscot doesn’t have an amount limit for check cashing, but does charge fees between 1.5% and 9.9%, depending on the type and amount of the check.
+It cashes several kinds of checks, including personal, insurance, payroll, government, and more.
 We have more details on Amscot’s check cashing policy and which other financial services it provides below.

 Amscot Check Cashing Policy